 The protesters called for an end to fighting between the Myanmar army and the Kachin Independence Army (KIA) in northern Myanmar’s Kachin state and for officials to help thousands of displaced civilians, some of whom have been trapped in war zones for weeks.

-They also called for charges to be dropped against Kachin youth leaders Lwan Zaung, Nang Pu, and Zaw Jet, who led a protest in Kachin’s capital Myitkyina to free trapped residents.
+They also called for charges to be dropped against Kachin youth leaders Lum Zawng, Nang Pu, and Zaw Jat, who led a protest in Kachin’s capital Myitkyina to free trapped residents.

 They have been charged with criminal defamation under Article 500 of the Penal Code, and their hearing is set for May 16.